-Soils may vary substantially even within one property, depending on location and prior use.
-Soil conditions can be different whether on a hillside, on bottom land, or on top of a hill.
+Soils may vary substantially, even within one property, depending on location and prior use.
+Soil conditions can be different whether on a hillside, on bottomland, or on top of a hill.
 Soil conditions vary so greatly that we recommend doing further research at your planting site.

 Local Agricultural Extension offices will often perform soil analysis as a free service and they will recommend what treatments will be necessary to create an optimum environment.
 Trees are likely to get too little water in well-drained soil and too much in soil that is poorly drained.
-For best success, we recommend you provide supplemental water for your newly planted trees for the first two years.
+For best success, we recommend you provide supplemental water for your newly planted trees for the first two years after planting.

 The type of soil you have influences how fast water permeates, how often plants will need to be watered, and how much water you’ll need to apply with each irrigation.
 Observe what happens to your soil when you wet it.